 - Grilled cheese

-Can Italian soup be made in advance?
+Can I make this soup recipe in advance?

 This easy sausage and vegetable soup can be made a day or two in advance!